 Joanne Grandis, M.S. is co-owner of the Grandis Evaluation Center, P.C.
 Although Joanne is no longer actively practicing, she provides Human Resources and statute compliance supports to the GEC.
 Joanne has worked in the field of psychology since 1984 when she received her Masters Degree in Psychology from California State University at Fullerton.
 Her early work was in the area of substance abuse treatment before specializing in evaluation services.
 In Western North Carolina Joanne has worked as a Psychologist for the Division of Prisons and has provided evaluation services for Community Mental Health Agencies, Social Services and local school systems.
 As a Psychologist for the Asheville Developmental Evaluation Center she was part of an interdisciplinary team of developmental specialists for over 5 years.
 Her work included diagnostic assessments for Autism and other developmental concerns.
 Joanne has worked closely with Early Childhood Intervention Services, Specialized Preschool and Community Agencies serving children and their families.

-Dr, Carlyn Daubs joined the team at the Grandis Evaluation Center, P.C. after obtaining her M.S. and Ph.D. in Counseling Psychology from the University of North Texas.
-Ms. Daubs is a licensed psychologist In North Carolina (#4516).
-Prior to joining the GEC, Ms. Daubs treated children, adolescents, and families at a variety of therapeutic settings including: a community mental health clinic, university counseling centers, a wilderness program, and a therapeutic boarding school.
-In addition to Ms. Daubs’ extensive clinical and assessment experience, she has also built and designed therapeutic programming for residential facilities for adolescents and their families.
+Dr. Carlyn Daubs joined the team at the Grandis Evaluation Center, P.C. after obtaining her M.S. and Ph.D. in Counseling Psychology from the University of North Texas.
+Dr. Daubs is a licensed psychologist in North Carolina (#4516).
+Prior to joining the GEC, Dr. Daubs treated children, adolescents, and families at a variety of therapeutic settings including: a community mental health clinic, university counseling centers, a wilderness program, and a therapeutic boarding school.
+In addition to Dr. Daubs’ extensive clinical and assessment experience, she has also built and designed therapeutic programming for residential facilities for adolescents and their families.
 At the GEC Dr. Daubs has specialized in the assessment of early developmental delays, including children six and under.
 Her research interests include, family systems, parent-child attachment, internalizing and externalizing behavior problems, romantic attachment, coping styles, and inter-parental conflict.

 Dr. Rob Durr is a Licensed Psychologist in the state of North Carolina with extensive experience in counseling, consulting, and psychological assessment in a wide variety of settings.
 Prior to joining Grandis Evaluation Center (GEC), Dr. Durr worked as a Licensed Clinical Psychologist at Northwestern University’s Counseling and Psychological Services (CAPS) and was the Principal Owner and Psychologist of his own psychology practice in Evanston, Illinois where he provided psychological assessment, psychotherapy, and crisis intervention services for adolescents and adults.
 He continues to hold an Instructor status for the School of Law at Northwestern University where he teaches an emotional and social intelligence leadership course for law students.